lostatc/acid-store/README.md

 ## Benchmarks

-The following results show read and write speeds for an in-memory repository with various configurations.
-An in-memory repository is used to make benchmark results more consistent between runs and between machines.
+The following results show read and write speeds using an in-memory storage backend.
 You can run the benchmarks yourself by running `cargo bench --features 'encryption'`.

 ### Specs